 Both the Greyhound and the Whippet are considered to be ‘independent’, which is just a polite way of saying that they are both stubborn creatures and they are often difficult to train.
 Therefore, they are not recommended for a first-time dog owner who has no experience of training a pup.
 If you adopt a former racing greyhound, pick the right harness to train them as they are natural pullers when their prey drive kicks in.

-The Greyhound and the Whippet are both generally healthy dogs, without many serious health complaints.
-The average lifespan of a Greyhound is 10 – 13 years, whereas the Whippet generally outlives the Greyhound by 2 years.
+The Greyhound and the Whippet are both generally healthy dogs, without any serious health complaints.
+The average lifespan of a Greyhound is 10 to 13 years, whereas the Whippet generally outlives the Greyhound by two years.

 Both breeds are known to suffer from various eye complaints, and as such their parents are required to undertake an Ophthalmologist evaluation, to ensure that their eyes have been certified as healthy.
 Their parents are also required to undertake a Cardiac examination to certify that their hearts are also in good order.

 The Greyhound is required to undergo a Polyneuropathy NDRG1 DNA test.
 This health issue is characterized by muscle weakness and exercise intolerance, and it can be fatal.
-Further to this the Greyhound is also susceptible to Osteosarcoma, which is an aggressive from of bone Cancer.
+Further to this, the Greyhound is also susceptible to Osteosarcoma, which is an aggressive form of Bone Cancer.

 Both breeds are sensitive to anesthesia, and what may be used as a dose for another dog may be fatal for them, so be sure to remind your Veterinarian of this should you need to take your pooch for treatment.
 Former racing dogs may also have weaker tendons as they age, so be prepared for a big vet bill if your pup tears their ACL.

-The Greyhound will eat 2 to 3 cups of food per day, whereas the Whippet will eat slightly less between 1 and 1 ½ cups of food a day, of course this is dependent on the size of your pup.
-Because they are so frail with little frames Obesity is particularly harmful to them and their joints, so monitor their food and treat intake between meals.
+The Greyhound will eat 3 to 4 cups of food per day, whereas the Whippet will eat slightly less between 2 and 3 cups of food a day, of course, this is dependent on the size of your pup.
+Because they are so frail with little frames, obesity is particularly harmful to their joints, so monitor their food and treat intake between meals.

 Both the Greyhound and the Whippet have short and smooth coats that are very low maintenance.
 With that being said, they do still shed, and regular brushing will pick up any hair that might otherwise find itself onto your sofa and clothes; once or twice a week will be adequate.
 They only need bathing once every two months or so, and very rarely do they smell of doggy odor.

-Both the Whippet and they Greyhound suffer with dental problems due to their narrow and shallow jaw, and as such their teeth need brushing a few times a week in order to keep bad breath and other periodontal diseases at bay.
+Both the Whippet and the Greyhound suffer from dental problems due to their narrow and shallow jaw, and as such their teeth need brushing a few times a week in order to keep bad breath and other periodontal diseases at bay.
 Do not use human toothpaste as it can be extremely harmful to dogs, your local pet store will provide specific dog toothpaste.